ibram-reda/MovieQuotes/ReadMe.md

 3. **watch section**: Watch the movie and save clips that have new terms and revision it latter.

 ## Installation
+this application can work on any platform windows,linux,macos, and also can work with any DBMS i provide a [full detailed instruction to run it on Ubunto Linux 24.04](./installation-guide.md) with Mysql as a database
-1. we need to setup SqlServer and get a connection string to database similar to the following
+1. we need to setup a connection string
    ```
-   Server=localhost;Database=MovieQuotesDb;Trusted_Connection=True;TrustServerCertificate=True
+   Server=localhost;Database=MovieQuotesDb;uid=root;pwd=root;
    ```
 2. update your connection string in AppSetting in [api project][5] and in the [UI Project][4]
 3. open Terminal and install [Entity Framework Core tools][3]  `dotnet tool install --global dotnet-ef`